 - PGP SDK must be used as described in this document.
 Calling any function not listed under Section 4 of this document violates this security policy.
 For APIs that accept other functions as arguments, only those functions listed under Section 4 of this document are permitted. - 2.
 All access to Critical Security Parameters (CSPs) must only be made through the API calls specified in Section 4 below. - 3.
-Installation of the module is the responsibility of the Crypto-Officer. - 4.
-The PGP SDK must be installed on a host computer where the operating system is configured for single user mode. - 5.
+Installation of the module is the responsibility of the Crypto-Officer. - The PGP SDK must be installed on a host computer where the operating system is configured for single user mode. - 5.
 The PGP SDK provides a FIPS 140-2 compliant mode of operation.
 Before the module can be used, it must be initialized as described in the Approved Mode of Operation section of this document. - 6.
 Only FIPS Approved or allowed cryptographic algorithms as enumerated in the Supported Algorithms section of this document are to be used. - A. DSA with SHA 256 (FIPS 186-3) shall not to be used in FIPS mode. - 7.
-Plaintext keys and ASCII Armored keys may only be manually established; automated distribution of these types of keys is prohibited. - 8.
-The PGPCFBRandomWash and PGPWashSymmetricCipher API functions cannot be used to generate cryptographic keys when in FIPS mode.
+Plaintext keys may only be manually established; automated distribution of these types of keys is prohibited. - 8.
 The module inhibits data output during self-tests and error states.
 The data output interface is logically disconnected from the processes performing key generation and zeroization. - 9.
 The zeroization process can be achieved as follows: - a.
 Free all allocated contexts with the appropriate API function: